 Clean the Roller on Your VacuumClick thumbnail to view full-size

 After cleaning up the roller and brushes, the filters should be checked.
 Most vacuum cleaners will have at least one filter, which needs maintaining as it will get full of dust and stop sucking so well.
 Some will be filters that just need throwing out and replacing with a new one, but the Dyson range has filters which are reusable but need washing and putting back in place once clean and dry.

 My model has two filters.
 One is underneath the dust barrel/bag and the other one is beside it.
 They are easy to remove once you know where they are.
 Take a look at the pictures below so you can locate them and see how they are removed.

 Once you have these filters out, wash them in hot water with a little soap.
 The water usually runs dirty at first, but once the filter is clean, the water should run clear.
 Makes sure you let the filters dry completely over night before putting them back in place and putting the whole hoover back together.

 Removing the Filters on a DysonClick thumbnail to view full-size

 These simple things should be done once a month so your cleaner doesn't lose its suction power.
 Doing it more often means it should only take 10 minutes of time.
 At the very least carry these things out as soon as you notice that your appliance is not being as efficient as usual.

 After a few years of use, you should replace the filters to keep the Dyson working efficiently.
-It is worth purchasing genuine parts, even though they are more expensive, because they fit properly and will last a lot longer.
+It is worth purchasing genuine parts, even though they are more expensive because they fit properly and will last a lot longer.
 My cleaner was much improved when I replaced mine recently.
-It is much cheaper than buying a new vacuum cleaner.
+It is much cheaper than buying a complete new vacuum cleaner.